 Piping plovers need complementary action in the Caribbean

-The piping plover (Charadrius melodus) breeds in the Maritimes, Great Lakes, and western Great Plains.
+The Piping Plover (Charadrius melodus) breeds in the Maritimes south to the US central Atlantic coast, on the Great Lakes, and the western Great Plains.
 The species is one of the most endangered shorebirds in North America and is listed under Canada's Species at Risk Act (SARA) and the US Endangered Species Act.
 Color-banding of individual birds has shown that many in the more threatened populations in the East and Great Lakes winter in the Caribbean.
-Of these, over 1,000 piping plovers are known to winter in the Bahamas.
+Of these, over 1,500 Piping Plovers are known to winter in the Bahamas.

-We need to complement conservation action in North America with action at wintering areas.
+We urgently need to complement existing conservation actions in North America with new actions at wintering areas.
 ICFC's field partner Conservian Coastal Bird Conservation is working in partnership with the Bahamas National Trust to survey and protect wintering piping plover sites throughout the Bahamas.
-In May 2016 biologists and volunteers began a multi-year action plan to (1) place signage at sites for wintering piping plovers and native beach-nesting birds; and (2) begin eradication of Australian pine (Casuarina sp.), an alien species that has invaded much beach habitat throughout the Bahamas (see project page).
+Since 2016 Conservian biologists and volunteers have employed a multi-year action plan to (1) begin eradication of Australian pine (Casuarina sp.), an alien species that has invaded beach habitat throughout the Bahamas; and (2) place signage at sites for wintering piping plovers and native beach-nesting birds; and train Bahamain college students to increase monitoring and protection of shorebirds (see project page).

 - Maullín Coastal Wetlands, Chile: creation of a new reserve network